toriborish/Recipes/docs/source/Recipes/Breads/Bread_HokkaidoMilkRolls.rst

    in the stand mixer, before adding the butter, the dough seemed too dry.
    Add water but overshot it.
 Added more flour...
-   I think the recipe can take a bit more liquid (maybe 5-10 gr?)
+   I think the recipe can take a bit more liquid (maybe 5-10 g?)